 I mean, I don’t know anything about atoms but I’m pretty sure everybody knows that very point beyond the darkness that’s rarely understood.
 And weirdly enough, I feel like it’s more to this truth than we know for sure.

-Because who can truly know the nature of nothing itself.
+Because who can truly prove the nature of nothing itself…

 Though I suppose it’s true what they say: nothing’s impossible to imagine.
 Because after all, who can truly imagine it?